Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 	+ wrong cursor when pressing SHIFT+LMB
 	+ General Info window: no cursor for editing the first fields ++ No scrollbar for the translator and strange title color in the About Box
+	+ add a hourglass when loading the images of one panel (for mono)
+	+ drag and drop of file is not working in release (works in debug)
 - BUG (Loys): wrong keyboard setup in the save file dialog when exporting an image
 - BUG (Didier & Alexander): SEEMS UNFIXABLE: The standard windows (choose date, color picker, save/open dialog) are spawn in the language of the OS, not the one selected in the application.
 - REFACTORING (Alban): Check where I could have used the directive "where" (remove code duplication)